Louisiana Department of Public Safety & Corrections –

 Department of Public Safety and Corrections (DPSC), Corrections Services, Division of Probation and Parole-Adult.

-Differs from Probation and Parole Officer 2-Adult by the absence of experienced level probation and parole responsibilities.
+Differs from Probation and Parole Supervisor-Adult by the absence of direct supervisory responsibility over a unit of Probation and Parole Officers-Adult.

 Examples of Work